emca-it/EnergySOAR/07-0-0-Integrations/Responders/RT4/RT4.rst

 Requires Registration        No
 Requires Subscription        No
 Free Subscription Available  No
-DataType Supported           thehive:case_artifact, thehive:alert, thehive:case
+DataType Supported           energysoar:case_artifact, energysoar:alert, energysoar:case
 ===========================  ==============================================================================

 .. rubric:: Description

-Cortex Responder to create a ticket in RT4 from TheHive observables or alerts
+Energy SOAR Automation to create a ticket in RT4 from Energy SOAR Base observables or alerts

 .. rubric:: Configuration